wanhj-git/BandQuant/README.md

 | Reference Normalization | sample_value / ref_gene_value |
 | Treatment Control | normalized_value / control_value |

-Calculation results are updated to the right panel data table and charts in real-time.
+Calculation results are updated to the bottom-left data table and bottom-right charts in real-time.

 ### 5.4 Data Export
 - After all image processing is complete, data will be processed into three tables: "Signal Intensity", "Reference Normalized", and "Final Results".